Keonapang/protein-binder-design/README.md

 7. Open a new terminal, leaving the current terminal open with the launched service.

-8. Open a new Terminal tab to view running containers.
-Wait until the health check of your containers returns `{"status":"ready"}` before running any models.
+8. In the new terminal, view running containers with the following codes.
+Wait until the health check returns `{"status":"ready"}` before proceeding.

 ```bash
     # 1. Check storage space